 More Onion Topping Ideas

-A mason jar of pickled red onions next to a lid
+A jar of quick pickled red onions.

 Quick Pickled Red Onions